Ptolemy2002/Minecraft-Programming-Language/README.md

     #This is a comment.
     + minecraft:armor_stand #This is also a comment.

 There is an alternate way to define tags that can be used if you have a list of all entries that should be included.
 You may insert a "txt" file in the directory "./.saved/tags/[type]" that contains either a line separated or comma separated list of the specific entries that should be included (default namespace is "minecraft").
-For the file name, use an underscore instead of a colon.
-You may specify other tags, but not filter entries.
+You may not specify other tags or filter entries - This format only accepts literal entry specifications.

 Format example: